01-frontend/01-javascript/1. Javascript/2. Javascript Works/Built-in Objects.md

 # Built-in Objects

-All primitive types in Javascript are `actually wrapped by built-in object` such as Number, String, Boolean...so that why we can use
+All primitive types in Javascript are `actually wrapped by built-in objects` such as Number, String, Boolean...so that's why we can access properties like an object

 ```
   true.toString()